 A respectful environment will usually mean that employees will be able to express themselves freely and share their ideas with the confidence they will be taken seriously.

-In a respectful environment, efforts and achievement are recognised and colleagues consider the impact they have on others.
+In a respectful environment, efforts and achievements are recognised and colleagues consider the impact they have on others.

 Most importantly, many will regard a respectful workplace as one in which calling out and addressing bad behaviours, which can lead to harassment, bullying and discrimination, is encouraged.